17 BEST Things To Do in Miraflores Lima, Peru

 If this is your first time in Miraflores, discovering the neighborhood might be a little bit intimidating.
 There are many hidden gems in Miraflores scattered throughout, and finding them alone can be difficult.
 Luckily, there are many free walking tours in Lima that help travelers discover Miraflores.

 These tour guides are professional locals with a passion for their country, and the best part of is – it is completely free!
-Tips are voluntary and appreciated, but you don’t have to tip anything if you don’t think your time was worth it.
+Tips are voluntary and appreciated, but you don’t have to tip anything if you don’t think your time is worth it.

 So if you are looking for free things to do in Miraflores, check out this free walking tour here!